-Foundational Changes in the MQTT 5 Protocol - MQTT 5 Essentials, Part 2:
+MQTT 5 Vs. MQTT 3 – MQTT 5 Essentials Part 2

 Foundational changes in the protocol

-Properties in the MQTT Header & Reason Codes
+What Properties Are Available in MQTT 5 Header & Reason Codes?

-One of the most exciting and most flexible new MQTT 5 features is the possibility to add custom key-value properties in the MQTT header.
-This feature deserves its own blog post as it is a game changer for many deployments.
-Similar to protocols like HTTP, MQTT clients and brokers can add an arbitrary number of custom (or pre-defined) headers to carry metadata.
-This metadata can be used for application specific data.
-Pre-defined headers are used for the implementation of most of the new MQTT features.
+Undoubtedly, one of the most transformative and flexible feature introduced in MQTT 5 is the ability to incorporate custom key-value properties in the MQTT header.
+This capability can potentially revolutionize many deployments, and is of such significance that it warrants an entire blog post dedicated to it.
+Like protocols such as HTTP, MQTT clients and brokers can add an unlimited number of custom or pre-defined headers to carry metadata.
+This metadata is adaptable and can be tailored to specific application data, with pre-defined headers predominantly employed in the execution of most new MQTT features.

 |Pre-Defined Header||Data Type||Description|